YashGupta2106/LearnForge/README.md

 3)Ensure that you have Microsoft PowerPoint installed for slide generation.

-4)Setup environment variables for the language model 5)Create the database: flask db init flask db migrate flask db upgrade

--Prerequisites
+# Prerequisites

-Python 3.x
+Python 3.11

--Required libraries:
+# Required libraries:

-pip install flask gtts moviepy fpdf comtypes groq
+-pip install flask gtts moviepy fpdf comtypes groq

-For PowerPoint COM automation, ensure you have PowerPoint installed (Windows only).
+(For PowerPoint COM automation, ensure you have PowerPoint installed (Windows only)).

-Project Setup
+# Project Setup:

-Clone the repository:
+1)Clone the repository using :

 git clone https://github.com/YashGupta2106/LearnForge

-cd project-name
+2)cd project-name

-Install the dependencies:
+3)Install the dependencies:

 pip install -r requirements.txt

-Set up the Grok API by configuring your API key.
-Replace placeholder keys with your credentials in the code where groq.chat.completions.create() is used.
+4)Set up the Groq API by configuring your API key.
+Replace placeholder keys with your credentials in the code in line number 35 in place of your_api_key.

-Usage
+# Usage:

-Run the Flask Application:
+1)Run the Flask Application:

 python app.py

-Generating Slides and Video:

-Navigate to the URL path /generate_slides/<topic>/<subtopic>/<level>.
+2) Navigate to the local host link generated in the terminal.

-This will generate PowerPoint slides, convert them to images, generate audio explanations, and combine them into a video presentation.

-Viewing the Generated Video:

-After generating the video, you will be redirected to the /play_video/<topic>/<subtopic> route, where the video will be displayed.

-Taking an MCQ Test:

-Navigate to /mcq_test/<topic>/<subtopic> to take a test generated from Grok.

-Key Functions
+# Key Functions:

-generate_slides(topic, subtopic): Generates a list of slide content based on the topic and subtopic using Grok.
+1) generate_slides(): Generates a list of slide content based on the topic and subtopic using Groq.

-create_ppt(slides, output_file): Converts the generated slides into a .pptx PowerPoint file.
+2) create_ppt(): Converts the generated slides into a .pptx PowerPoint file.

-convert_pptx_to_images(pptx_path, images_folder): Converts the PowerPoint slides into individual images.
+3) convert_pptx_to_images(): Converts the PowerPoint slides into individual images.

-generate_voice_explanations(slide_contents, audio_folder): Generates voice explanations for each slide using gTTS.
+4) generate_voice_explanations(): Generates voice explanations for each slide using gTTS.

-create_video(images_folder, audio_folder, output_video): Combines the images and audio into a final video file.
+5) create_video(): Combines the images and audio into a final video file.

-generate_mcq_questions(topic, subtopic): Generates multiple-choice questions for the given topic using Grok.
+6) generate_mcq_questions(): Generates multiple-choice questions for the given topic using Groq.

-PDF Explanation.

-You can also generate detailed PDF Explanation for any topic by calling the generate_pdf function.
+7) generate_pdf(): You can also generate detailed PDF Explanation for any topic by calling the generate_pdf function.

-pdf_filename = generate_pdf(subtopic, topic, level)
-Notes
+# Notes:

-Windows Only: PowerPoint COM automation (for converting .pptx slides to images) only works on Windows systems with PowerPoint installed.
+Windows Only(For now): PowerPoint COM automation (for converting .pptx slides to images) only works on Windows systems with PowerPoint installed.

-Grok API: Ensure that Grok is properly configured for text generation.
+Groq API: Ensure that Groq is properly configured for text generation.

-Contributing
+# Contributing:
 Feel free to submit issues or pull requests to improve the project.

-License
-This project is licensed under the MIT License.
+# Contributors:
+Aaryan Antala, Ramya Parsania, Ansh Gupta, Yash Gupta